uic-utah/uic-attribute-rules/readme.md

 #### python migrations

-1. update `config.py` to set correct source
+1. add `localhost.sde`, `stage.sde`, and `prod.sde` to the pro-project
 1. run migration code
-   - `python migrations.py`
+   - `python migrations.py migrate --env=local, dev, prod`

+This is a doc opt cli, so check the help for the tool

 ##### What happens